uriel-reyes/sellertools/README.md

    - The store key is used as the identifier for all seller-related operations

 2. **Channel Alignment**:
-   - Create a distribution channel with the same key as the store (e.g., `seller-store-1`)
+   - Create a distribution channel with the same key as the store
    - Associate this channel with the store
-   - This channel is used for both inventory distribution and store-specific pricing
    - Ensure the channel has roles of "InventorySupply" and "ProductDistribution"
+   - This alignment is essential for proper pricing and product distribution

 3. **Product Selection Setup**:
-   - Create a product selection with the same key as the store (e.g., `seller-store-1`)
+   - Create a product selection with the same key as the store
-   - This alignment of keys (store, channel, product selection) is essential for the application to function correctly
+   - This alignment of keys (store, channel, product selection) is essential

 4. **Product Variant Configuration**:
-   - The application manages pricing exclusively through the master variant (variantId: 1) of each product
+   - The application manages pricing exclusively through the master variant
    - All channel-specific prices are attached to the master variant
-   - No additional product variants need to be created for seller-specific pricing
-   - This approach simplifies price management while allowing seller-specific pricing through channels
+   - This approach simplifies price management while allowing seller-specific pricing

 ### Customer Association

 Sellers (customers who manage stores) are not directly assigned to stores in this implementation.
 Instead:

 1. **Custom Type Requirements**:
-   - Create a custom type for customers named `seller-store-association` (or similar)
+   - Create a custom type for customers named `seller-store-association`
    - Add a field named `store-key` of type String to this custom type
-   - Label: "Store Key"
-   - Required: No
+   - Label: "Store Key", Required: No

 2. **Customer Configuration**:
-   - For each seller, apply the custom type to their customer record
+   - Apply the custom type to seller customer records
-   - Set the `store-key` field value to match the store key they should have access to (e.g., `seller-store-1`)
+   - Set the `store-key` field to match the store key they should manage

 3. **Authentication Flow**:
    - When a seller logs in, the application reads this custom field
-   - If the field exists and contains a valid store key, the seller is granted access to manage that store
+   - If valid, the seller is granted access to manage that store

-This indirect association provides flexibility and allows for easier management of store access permissions.

 ## UI Design Patterns